tochka-public/Tochka.JsonRpc/docs/en/client/configuration.md

 > Internal `HttpClient` used to send HTTP requests

-You can configure it to achieve custom logic for sending requests
+You can configure it to achieve custom logic for sending HTTP requests.

 ### ParseBody(...)